Condesa: Culture

 The trolleybuses of Roma Condesa are permanently parked trolleybuses donated to Mexico by the Japanese government in 2000, with the idea of creating educational centers, but they sat abandoned until 2005, when the "Galería Trolebús" (Trolleybus Gallery) was begun to promote non-traditional art projects.
 The gallery ceased operations in 2009 due to financial problems, but the buses are still used for theater and other art projects.

 El Plaza Condesa is a concert hall that holds an audience of 1,900.
 However, it is now closed because the building was damaged during the 2017 earthquake.

 A bastion of the creative communities of the city, Condesa is home to many art galleries.

-Although many venues that used to host live music have shut down for various reasons, there are still some music cultural hubs such as The Rock Lab/Holawave (a musical instruments shop), Veerkamp (musical instruments shop), Sala Chopin (Piano Store), in between some other coffee shops and restaurants.